m4sterbunny/rtd-gcp-cloud/source/pages/api.rst

 .. topic:: Put v Patch

-	PUT overrides the record (any fields are not included in the PUT push are removed) whereas PATCH updates a record based on the information provided, leaving any fields not updated intact.
+	PUT overrides the record i.e. resets (any fields are not included in the PUT push are removed) whereas PATCH updates a record based on the information provided, leaving any fields not updated, intact.

 .. warning:: Look for future-proofed APIs